enyojs/enyo-dev/README.md

 		Example: -Z moonstone=/opt/share/assets/ -Z enyo=/opt/share/frameworks/
 		Example: -Z *=/opt/share/ -Z moonstone=/opt/share/assets/
    --less-only-less                           To ensure that only less files are passed through to the less compiler set this flag to true.
 Normally all CSS/style is passed through for sanity and consistency.
 Use this option sparingly.
 Defaults to false.
+   --less-var                                 Add a less variable to the end of all concatenated Less before compilation.
+Less evaluates all of its variables before processing meaning the last definition of a variable will be used.
+This can be specified as many times as is necessary in the form of --less-var=@NAME:VALUE.
+Remember that the value will be used as-is so wrap it with quotes if it is a string (e.g. --less-var=@lessvar:'string') [.enyoconfig option "lessVars" - ARRAY - objects with name and value properties].
    --minify-css                               Usually minification only occurs during a production build but you can set this flag to true to minify even in development builds.
 Defaults to false
    -c, --inline-css                           Only used in production mode, whether or not to produce an output CSS file or inline CSS into the index.html file; turn off with --no-inline-css.
 Defaults to true.
    --css-outfile                              Only used in production mode, the name of the output CSS file if --no-inline-css.
 Defaults to "output.css"